ubiai-incorporated/LLM/Tutorials/Webinars/README.md

 ---

 ## 📌 **SLM Distillation for Higher Accuracy and Cost Efficiency**
-This webinar dives into **SLM (Semi-supervised Learning Model) distillation**, a powerful technique for improving model accuracy while reducing computational costs.
+This webinar explores **SLM (Semi-supervised Learning Model) distillation**, a powerful technique for improving model accuracy while reducing computational costs.
 Our expert walks you through how distillation helps in creating smaller, more efficient models that maintain high performance.

 <div align="center">
   <a href="https://www.youtube.com/watch?v=qq-Gam0kRNo">